golxzn/filesystem/README.md

 </div>

-`golxzn::filesystem` is a simple resource manager which provides basic access to application resources and user directory.
+`golxzn::os::filesystem` is a simple resource manager which provides basic access to application resources and user directory.
-`golxzn::filesystem` is dependenceless.
+`golxzn::os::filesystem` is dependenceless.
 There's only STL usage and platform specific headers.

 ## Platform support